jennomics/WorkflowPaper/figures/phylo4/caption.md

 This is an example of a poorly constructed, or uninformative tree.
-The species in question (Microbacterium sp. str.
-UCD-TDU) is located within a poorly defined clade containing multiple species.
+The species in question (_Microbacterium sp._ str.
+UCD-TDU) is located within a poorly defined (EISEN: WHAT DOES THIS MEAN?) clade containing multiple species.